engagebay/restapi/README.md

 ### 1.4 Updating contact :
 - Updates the information for a single contact.

-We can update required property fields of the contact using this call.
-It is used to add the new property or update the existing property.
-It accepts property object of contact with valid parameter in it.
-We need to send the ContactId of the contact to identify it.
+We can update the required property fields of the contact using this call.
+It is used to add a new property or update the existing property.
+It accepts property object of the contact with a valid parameter in it.
+Send the ContactId of the contact to identify it.
 This will not affect other fields.

 ###### Endpoint
 PUT dev/api/panel/subscribers/subscriber